isomerpages/gb-assist/pages/solutionrepo/solution1483.md

 ### Description

 AxiomSL (MAS Notice 610 and Notice 1003) is a cloud-based Regulatory Reporting solution for banks, hosted on AWS.
 The solution is able to comply with the revised MAS 610 regulatory reporting requirements.

-### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Desensitised_AxiomSL_Annex_3_Part_2.pdf' target='_blank'>here</a> to view details of solution.
+### Packages Available

 ### Eligibility Criteria